Geeoon/asploit/README.md

 # Client
 ## Command and Controller
 The C2 runs on Python.
-To start, run `main.py` in at in the `src` folder.
+To start, run `main.py` in the `src` folder.

 # Creating Custom Backdoors/Exploits
 Coming soon.

 # Thank You
 This repository was inspired by [PHPSPLOIT](https://github.com/nil0x42/phpsploit).